St Andrews University F.C.: Management

 Since the club has an ever-changing roster of Office Bearers and limited resources, it has been difficult to attract coaches of a high quality on a regular basis.
 In the late 1980s, Andy Law, a barman from the Central Bar on Market Street, volunteered to coach the First XI, providing much needed objectivity from the sidelines.

 In the mid-1990s, rector Donald Findlay helped to provide coaching on a sporadic basis from Rangers But with the Q.C's resignation as rector came the end of the tie-up.
 In between times, all three squads have relied on the team captains to take training and pick the team.

 During the 1997–98 season, the then AU president and 1st XI left-back, Thomas Finbar Patrick William Doyle, drafted in Eric Walker to help first team captain Ross Gilder, whose form was suffering as a result of the dual strains of team selection and his ever increasing waistline.
 Walker's arrival, a former Scottish Amateur Cup winner (sporting discipline unknown), looked like it would herald a new era of total football within the club.
 However, the new managerial duo only ever really hit it off during happy hour which led to both departing (Gilder to The Kinnes Fry Bar and Walker to Bell's distillery) shortly after.

 In 2002 the first team took the unprecedented step of 'employing' a coach to take training and attend matches, but with team selection remaining with the captain.
 Gary Cardle coached the team to varying success before 'losing the dressing room' in the 2003–04 season.
 He moved on to Cowdenbeath Youth team and Heriot-Watt 2nd XI respectively.

 The reigns were immediately taken up voluntarily by Peter Henry, father of 1st team player Pete Henry Jr. His effect was immediate, with the players galvanised, the team finished mid-table in the Fife Amateur Premier League and second in the BUSA Scottish 2a Conference in his first season.

 The 1st XI were to enjoy a period of success unrivaled in modern times under Henry, as in his second season the team marched to League victory in the BUSA Scottish 2a Conference and the semi-finals of the BUSA Trophy in 2006.
-Henry left the club with immediate effect after the 2006 committee election, spelling the end of an era for the 1st XI.
-Without a manager the team's standards slipped in the Fife League and they were eventually relegated.
+Henry left the club in an huff after the 2006 committee election after his son did not win the captaincy.
 Happily, however, the university agreed a deal in July 2006 with Dundee United allowing the professional Club to train on the university grounds in return for professional coaching for all three University teams.

 In January 2011 Stuart Milne was hired as director of football at the university, being given the responsibility to improve the results and stature of all the university sides.
 Since then the 1st XI have been promoted in both the BUCS League and Fife Amateur League, while a fourth XI has also been created.